How Much Does a Website Cost in 2026? Complete Pricing Guide

 - Bundled vs unbundled pricing.
 Some quotes include hosting, domain, SSL, and one year of maintenance.
 Others include only the code.
 When you compare two proposals, you are rarely comparing the same thing.

 - Time-based vs value-based billing.
-A freelancer billing 50 euros per hour and an agency billing 150 euros per hour might both deliver a 10-page corporate site, but the agency might finish in 40 hours while the freelancer needs 120.
+A freelancer and an agency might both deliver a 10-page corporate site, but at very different hourly rates and total hours.
 The total cost ends up similar, but the sticker shock looks very different.

 - Fear of losing the deal.
 Many providers lowball initial quotes, then add costs during the project for "features that were not in scope."
 This trains clients to distrust any quote they receive.